F5CodeGuru/asm342/module1/review.rst

 This concludes module1 of the class.

-Once again the features that are supported for ASM ansible module:
+Once again the features that are supported for the ASM ansible module are:

         Policy Activation/Deactivation